megaport/terraform-provider-megaport/docs/resources/vxc.md

 Optional:

+- `as_path_prepend_count` (Number) The AS path prepend count of the BGP connection.
+Minimum value of 0 and maximum value of 10.
 - `bfd_enabled` (Boolean) Whether BFD is enabled for the BGP connection.
 - `deny_export_to` (List of String) The denied export to of the BGP connection.
 - `description` (String) The description of the BGP connection.